OrangeSpork/AdditionalAccessoryControls/README.md

 Note 1: If you remove the think the accessory is parented to, it will revert to it's nominal parent location and wait for the parent to reappear.
 There is a performance penalty for this so clear parents you no longer intend to use.\
 Note 2: When linking accessories together, use the same base parent location or there will be small differences in positioning depending on animation.

+Body Mesh Attachment: The special body search button allows attaching accessories to the body mesh.
+The attachment process works like other mesh parents.
+However, the body mesh, being animated, is more expensive to attach to.
+The first accessory attached to the body mesh incurs an overhead in processing (additional body mesh accessories on the same character are free however).
+To help control the cost, position extrapolation is used to cut frame hit, but can cause a slight choppiness to the accessory positioning, fast enough action will bypass this and force a real update.
+This can be controlled in plugin settings:

+- Update Body Mesh Parented Accessories Every N Frames: Controls how many frames are real mesh synchronizations vs. interpolations.
+A value of 1 updates every frame (best results, worst performance).
+2 updates every other frame, 3 every 3 frames and so on.
+- History Key Frames for Body Mesh Parents (Advanced Option): How many frames of back history is used to build interpolation.
+3 is more responsive, 5 is smoother.
+- Body Mesh Parent Fast Action Threshold (Advanced Option): How fast moving things must be to force real calculation instead of interpolation.